nisargss97/chrome-go/README.md

 1. Download or clone this repository
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the extension directory
+4. Click "Load unpacked" and select the `src` directory
 5. The extension is now installed and ready to use

 ## Usage